prathu10/Stock_Dashboard_Azure/README.md

 - **Yahoo Finance API** – for fetching intraday, daily, weekly, monthly, splits and dividend stock market data
 - **Azure SQL Database** – for storing and managing time-series stock data in the cloud
+- **Azure Data Studio** – for querying and managing the Azure SQL Database with a modern, cross-platform UI
 - **Power BI** – for building live dashboards and business intelligence reports connected to Azure SQL

  ## 📊 Features